ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 This section contains commonly used logic circuits and how to make them, to aid in the design and understanding of more complex logic circuits.

-## NOR/NOT Gate

-- Inverts the state of the input
-- Made by connecting an always on input (a sensor that is always on, all sensors can be configured to work like this but the most commonly used one is a distance sensor with 0 range and invert trigger) to a XOR gate
-- If it only has a single input that isn't the always on input it will act as a NOT gate, if it has multiple it will act as a NOR gate
-- You can make a NAND/XNOR gate by making an AND/XOR gate output to a NOT gate and taking the output from the NOT gate

 ## Pulse generator/Rising edge detector

 - Sends a pulse of a specific length (usually a single frame which is $1/60 s$) when the input goes from off to on